cacheflowe/ctd-design-studio/README.md

 📋 Agenda

 - Prototype presentations
-  - These should be mini proof of concept prototypes that actually use the technology that you plan on using.
+  - These should be mini proof-of-concept prototypes that actually use the technology that you plan on using.
   - Client sign-off, enter final production phase

 👨‍🏫 Presentations

-- Brian Corrigan: Guest Lecture and Guest Client: https://www.briancorrigan.net/
+- [Brian Corrigan](https://www.briancorrigan.net/): Guest Lecture and Guest Client

 📝 Homework